Reporting an E-Safety Concern

-Click here to see our E-Safety Policy or use the links below to support you with E-Safety at home and answer any questions you may have.
-If you need any further advice or support please do not hesitate to ask Miss Friend, our E-Safety Officer or email on email@example.com or Miss Rendall, our Computing Lead firstname.lastname@example.org.
+Click here to see our Online Safety Policy or use the links below to support you with E-Safety at home and answer any questions you may have.
+If you need any further advice or support please do not hesitate to ask Mr Desmond, our E-Safety Officer or email on email@example.com or Miss Rendall, our Computing Lead firstname.lastname@example.org

-As part of Safer Internet Day 2017 we asked the children to design their own E-Safety Mascots, from which the school council would choose their favourite three to form the E-Team (see right).
+As part of Safer Internet Day we asked the children to design their own E-Safety Mascots, from which the school council would choose their favourite three to form the E-Team (see below).

 The character on the left was created by Archie who says, "This hero has no power to actually stop bad things from happening.
 He can only try his hardest.
 This shows that anyone can be a hero, you don't need special powers to make the world a better place".

 The central character was designed by Callum who says, " My hero has a guardian who can beat viruses.
 His super computer guardian helps him to stay safe and keeps him from harm.
 Together they can't be stopped!"

 The final character was designed by Sam who comments that, "he can shoot lightening bolts from his fingers and disintegrates hacks and viruses from the device.
 He makes sure that you are safe on the internet and if a weird email shows up he will stop you from clicking on it and delete it as quick as a flash!"